ogechukwu1/Ansible-Refactoring/README.md

-To push the codes to github and merge to the main branch.
+To push the codes to github and merge to the main branch

 We run the command